 All Exoscale instances include a native IPv4 address leased from a global pool.
-This address is strongly coupled to the Compute instance itself: when you destroy the instance, you release the IP address to the global pool with no guarantee that you will ever get the same IP address again the next time you spawn a new instance.
+This address is strongly coupled to the Compute instance itself: when you destroy the instance, you release the IP address to the global pool with no guarantee that you will ever get the same IP address again.

-The simplest use case for this feature is to use an EIP as a persistent IP address you can move between instances.
+The simplest use case for this feature is to use an Elastic IP as a persistent IP address you can move between instances.
 This allows you to circumvent the IP address change on destroying an instance.
-With an EIP, you can simply switch the underlying virtual machine and point traffic to the same address all the time.
+With an Elastic IP, you can switch the underlying instance and point traffic to the same address all the time.

-Another possible use case would be having the need for several IP addresses on the same machine, e.g. to use multiple TLS certificates or run several instances of the same service.
+Another possible use case would be having the need for several IP addresses on the same machine, such as to use multiple TLS certificates, or run several instances of the same service.

 • Manual